Government-Owned Property and Premises Liability

 What to Know if You’re Injured on Government-Owned Public Property

-Sustaining injuries from an accident can happen on any property, including on a government premises, whether it be state, local or federal property.
+Suffering from an injury after an accident can happen on any property, including on a government premises, whether it be state, local or federal property.
 While it might seem intimidating to hold the government accountable for injuries, it is possible.
-Below, our expert team of premises liability injury attorneys from West Coast Trial Lawyers break down the legal implications and processes of filing for an insurance claim and/or lawsuit against a governmental entity for personal injury on public property.

 Government property may range from those owned by a local, state, and federal government.
 Essentially, any public property is funded by the government entities.
 Here are some examples of different government premises, though there are many more unaccounted for: